mologie/nxboot/README.md

 ## Components

 * NXBoot: The feature-complete iOS GUI for iOS 10+
-* NXBootLegacy: Experiments to make NXBoot work under iOS 7+, incomplete
-* NXBootMac: Experiments for a macOS GUI for NXBoot
-* NXBootCmd(Mac): iOS and macOS command line tool for injecting payloads
+* NXBootCmd: iOS and macOS command line tool for injecting payloads
-* NXBootKit(Mac): The framework that powers the above tools
+* NXBootKit: The framework that powers the above tools

 ## License